FAQ’s (Frequently Asked Questions) About our IOP Program

 In an Intensive Outpatient Program, you generally receive services through group therapy.
 The groups rarely exceed twelve people to allow for a safe learning and healing environment.
 Small groups are a tremendously powerful vehicle for positive change.
 The benefits include the opportunity to practice social skills and communication; receive social support and form healthy connections with others; reduce shame and other difficult emotions associated with addiction; and learn from the experiences of others.

-Using the shared experiences and conversations among our participants, questionnaires, brief video clips, lectures, and handouts, we cover such topics as: Managing urges and cravings; managing post-acute withdrawal symptoms and co-occurring mental health symptoms; how our brains work and neurobiology of addiction; regulating our emotions; anger; grief; shame; forgiveness; communication skills and relationships; getting our needs met; saying ‘no’ or setting boundaries effectively; perceptions of success and failure; humility; acceptance; empowerment; gratitude; mindfulness; and having fun in life and recovery.
+Using the shared experiences and conversations among our participants, questionnaires, brief video clips, lectures, and handouts, we cover such topics as: Managing urges and cravings; managing post-acute withdrawal symptoms and co-occurring mental health symptoms; how our brains work and neurobiology of behaviors; regulating our emotions; anger; grief; shame; forgiveness; communication skills and relationships; getting our needs met; saying ‘no’ or setting boundaries effectively; perceptions of success and failure; humility and self esteem; acceptance; empowerment; gratitude; mindfulness; and having fun in life and recovery.

 Each session is usually split into two halves.
 The first half of each session is more conversational.
 There are some questions written on the board that prompt insight about our lives and how to manage thoughts, feelings, and behaviors related to the topics at hand.
 Once everyone has considered the questions and contributed, there is a fifteen-minute break, followed by a presentation that further enriches understanding of the topic, or an activity that allows the group to put into practice the skills discussed.